-The highly anticipated 4-mile flow trail is being constructed at Soquel Demonstration State Forest (SDSF, colloquially known as Demo), a 2,681 acre working forest established in 1990 and managed by CAL FIRE.
+The highly anticipated 4-mile flow trail is being constructed at Soquel Demonstration State Forest (SDSF, colloquially known as Demo), a 2,681 acre working forest established in 1990 and managed by the California Department of Forestry and Fire Protection (CAL FIRE).
 SDSF is a favorite destination for Bay Area and Santa Cruz County mountain bikers and contains trails for intermediate and advanced mountain bikers, with long climbs and challenging, technical descents.
 One of five forests in the state managed by CAL FIRE, this self-sustaining working forest employs sustainable timber harvest practices and is a community resource for education and public enjoyment of forestry, demonstrating the feasibility of public access in a working forest.

 MBoSC appreciates CAL FIRE’s collaboration on trail projects and events, and applauds their objectives to increase the diversity of riding opportunities, demonstrate innovative and sustainable trail building design and techniques, and provide a model for other land managers for similar types of projects.
 Special thanks go out to Soquel Demonstration State Forest Manager Angela Bernheisel and former Assistant Forest Manager Ed Orre for their support of the club and the mountain biking community in general.